Tronox Holdings plc (TROX): Skating on Thin Ice? We Know the Answer

-Tronox Holdings plc (NYSE:TROX) went down by -9.02% from its latest closing price compared to the recent 1-year high of $21.36.
-The company’s stock price has collected -10.42% of loss in the last five trading sessions.
+Tronox Holdings plc (NYSE:TROX) went up by 6.55% from its latest closing price compared to the recent 1-year high of $21.36.
+The company’s stock price has collected -1.61% of loss in the last five trading sessions.
 Press Release reported on 03/18/21 that Tronox Appoints John D. Romano and Jean-François Turgeon co-Chief Executive Officers

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.